-Use the following procedure to replace a percussive instrument with a sound you sampled and play auto accompaniment rhythms (page E-27) with the sampled
+Use the following procedure to replace a percussive instrument with a sampled sound you sampled with short sampling and play auto accompaniment rhythms (page E-29) with it.

 1. Press 4 and 5 at the same time.

 The display will return to the previous screen if you do not perform the next step for some time.